Pickelhaupt/EUC-Dash-ESP32/src/Readme.md

 - Restructuring of the GUI code to make it easier to modify and add dashboards
 ## Next steps
 - Add tileview to enable multiple screens
-- Redo the simple version of the dash
 - Add rudimentary settings screens
 - Add gesture to turn off lights
 ## Still todo